 Secondhand.
 Very good condition.
 Minor wear to book corners and edges.
-Previous owner has added bookplate to blank front endpage.
-Light foxing to top foredge.
-Dust jacket is torn has some small tearing to edges.
-Dust jacket is now enclosed in protective covering.
+Scartch to top right of front endpage, now covered with blank ex libris bookplate sticker.
+Dust jacket is worn at edges and has scuffing to front and back.
+Mark on front cover.
 Body text and binding are still excellent.

 Mathew Blagden Hale served the Anglican Church in three Australian colonies for thirty-seven years.
 He came to South Australia with Bishop Short in 1847 and was appointed Archdeacon of Adelaide.
 Eight years later, he was consecrated as the first Bishop of Perth.
 Then, in 1875, he accepted the Bishopric of Brisbane.